 The curriculum responds dynamically to pupils’ specific interests to motivate how and what they learn, extending their skills and knowledge.
-The Science curriculum fosters a healthy curiosity in the children about our universe, enabling them to interact effectively with their environment whilst nurturing their understanding of how to keep themselves safe, respect other living things and grow as successful learners. .
-We aim to achieve this through providing the learners with ‘real life’, experiential and relevant opportunities in a personalised curriculum that responds to, and reflects, the individual children.
+The Science curriculum fosters a healthy curiosity in the children about our universe, enabling them to interact effectively with their environment whilst nurturing their understanding of how to keep themselves safe, respect other living things and grow as successful learners.
+We aim to achieve this through providing children opportunities to learn with ‘real life’, experiential and relevant opportunities in a personalised curriculum that responds to, and reflects, the individual children.

 Aims for our pupils at Meath:

 We understand that it is important for our children to learn through lessons that have a skills-based focus, and that the knowledge can be taught through this.
 The science curriculum is taught through and clearly related to the substantive science content in the programme of study.
 The current National Curriculum for Science aims to ensure that all children:

 · develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics